henrikdchristensen/SDU-Data-Mining-Exam/README.md

 Two different data generator programs are used to generate clustered datasets.

-"MDCGEN" (https://link.springer.com/article/10.1007/s00357-019-9312-3) is a very efficient for large scale high-dimensional data.

-However, if we want to achieve some arbitrary cluster shapes based on Bezier curves, we can use "Artifical Cluster" (https://doi.org/10.36227/techrxiv.19091330.v1).
-It should be noticed that I have no success in generating datasets >1 mio. data points.
+"MDCGEN" (https://link.springer.com/article/10.1007/s00357-019-9312-3) which is very efficient for large scale high-dimensional data and "Artifical Cluster" (https://doi.org/10.36227/techrxiv.19091330.v1) which is more flexible in terms of cluster shapes.
+It should be noticed that I have no success in generating datasets >1 mio. data points using "Artifical Cluster", so for large scale data, "MDCGEN" is the way to go, that why most of the datasets are generated using "MDCGEN".

 ## MDCGEN